BlenderCharacters/6_Simple_Characters/README.md

 + Selecting.
 + The tool shelf and properties panel.

 ### 5 Edit Mode and Object Mode
 + Explore in detail the differences between Object Mode and Edit Mode
 + Show how to select Linked mesh data
 + Join mesh objects together

 ### 6 Verts Edges and Faces
-+ Explore Operating on Vertice, Edges and Faces
++ Explore Operating on Vertices, Edges and Faces
 + See how they're connected
 + Make models with more details than before.

+### 7 Duplicating
++ Rapidly build models by reusing parts
++ Linked Duplication
++ Un-linked Duplication